Stability of Linear Systems under Extended Weakly-Hard Constraints: Background and Notation

+When a control task $\tau$ is implemented on an embedded platform with limited computational power, alongside other applications, it is not uncommon for it to experience deadline misses, even in case of simple control designs (PID, LQG, etc)~\cite{akesson2020empirical,pazzaglia2021adaptive}.
+Computational overruns may be caused by, e.g., bursts of interrupts, cache misses, variable execution times of ancillary functions, or other complex interactions.
+If such events are rare or temporary, choosing a longer period for the controller to avoid them may result in worse performance and stability margins for nominal conditions~\cite{Pazzaglia:2019}.

+Characterising the stability and performance of such controllers requires knowing what happens when a control deadline is missed~\cite{Pazzaglia:2019,Maggio:2020,Vreman:2021}.
+In particular, we need a \emph{deadline miss handling strategy} to decide the fate of the job that missed the deadline (and possibly the next ones), and an \emph{actuator mode} to deal with the loss of a new control signal, for example by holding the previous value constant or zeroing it~\cite{schenato09}.
+A few handling strategies for periodic controllers have been proposed in literature, the most interesting being \emph{Kill} and \emph{Skip-Next}~\cite{Cervin:2005,Pazzaglia:2019,Maggio:2020}.

-\begin{definition}[Kill strategy] The Kill strategy imposes the immediate termination of the job that misses the deadline.
-A killed job will never complete its execution, meaning that, for an arbitrary $i$-th job of $\tau$ either $f_i\leq d_i$ or $f_i=\infty$.
-If the $i$-th job is killed, the $(i+1)$-th job is immediately released, i.e., $a_{i+1} = a_{i} + p_{\tau}$. \end{definition}
+\begin{definition}[Kill strategy] Under the Kill strategy, a job that misses its deadline is terminated immediately.
+Formally, for the~$i$-th job of $\tau$ either $f_i\leq d_i$ or $f_i=\infty$. \end{definition}

-\begin{definition}[Skip-Next strategy] The Skip-Next strategy imposes that a job that misses its deadline is allowed to continue during the following period.
-When an arbitrary $i$-th job of $\tau$, released at $a_i$ misses its deadline $d_i$, a new deadline $d^{\succ}_i = d_i + p_{\tau}$ is set for the job.
-The $i$-th job then becomes a job with activation time $a_i$ and deadline $d^{\succ}_i$.
-At the same time, the $(i+1)$-th job activation is set to $a_{i+1} = d^{\succ}_i$.
-The process can be repeated, extending the deadline until the job completion. \end{definition}
+\begin{definition}[Skip-Next strategy] Under the Skip-Next strategy, a job that misses its deadline is allowed to continue during the following period.
+Formally, if the $i$-th job of $\tau$ misses its deadline $d_i$, a new deadline $d^{+}_i = d_i + T$ is set for the job, and $a_{i+1} = d^{+}_i$. \end{definition}